 This course is an introduction to topological spaces.
 It deals with constructions like subspaces, product spaces, and quotient spaces, and properties like compactness and connectedness.
 The course concludes with an introduction to fundamental groups and covering spaces.

-you can work with sets and functions, images and preimages, and you can distinguish between finite, countable, and uncountable sets
+can work with sets and functions, images and preimages, and you can distinguish between finite, countable, and uncountable sets;

-you know how the topology on a space is determined by the collection of open sets, by the collection of closed sets, or by a basis of neighbourhoods at each point, and you know what it means for a function to be continuous
+know how the topology on a space is determined by the collection of open sets, by the collection of closed sets, or by a basis of neighbourhoods at each point, and you know what it means for a function to be continuous;

-you know the definition and basic properties of connected spaces, path connected spaces, compact spaces, and locally compact spaces
+know the definition and basic properties of connected spaces, path connected spaces, compact spaces, and locally compact spaces;

-you know what it means for a metric space to be complete, and you can characterise compact metric spaces
+know what it means for a metric space to be complete, and you can characterise compact metric spaces;

-you are familiar with the Urysohn lemma and the Tietze extension theorem, and you can characterise metrizable spaces
+are familiar with the Urysohn lemma and the Tietze extension theorem, and you can characterise metrizable spaces;

-you are familiar with the construction of the fundamental group of a topological space and applications to covering spaces and homotopy theory
+are familiar with the construction of the fundamental group of a topological space and applications to covering spaces and homotopy theory.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.